 Volunteering abroad

-Think Pacific volunteering in Fiji
+Think Pacific Fiji

-Participants will become part of island life and take part in volunteer work in their chosen field:
+Think Pacific have a range of award-winning residential volunteering programmes available in rural Fiji.
+The month-long programmes include a homestay, specialist training, volunteering and cultural exchange.
+You will become part of island life and take part in volunteer work in your chosen field:

 - Building and sustainable development